 There are so many instances of people directly copying my arrangements now that I do feel justified in flagging it up here.
 Not through vanity, it is merely fact.
 I am not OK with this.
 It feels personal.
 My feelings vary from indifference to feeling insulted and even upset at times and I always struggle to like and comment on them.

 This post is simply a way to get this off my chest.
 To let go of the frustration hopefully and try and reconcile the knowledge that this will go on whether I like it or not.
 I will maybe find a way to deal with it.
 Maybe I won’t.
-Instagram is now so full of people, styles and ‘types’ of photo that it becomes more and more difficult to have an individual voice.
+Instagram is now so full of people and styles that it becomes more and more difficult to have an individual voice.

 But I was there, over 2 years ago, sharing cups & flowers before it was a ‘thing’ at all…